E. A. Thompson

 Edward Arthur Thompson (22 May 1914 – 1 January 1994) was an Irish-born British Marxist historian of classics and medieval studies.
 He was professor and director of the classics department at the University of Nottingham from 1948 to 1979, and a fellow of the British Academy.
 Thompson was a pioneer in the study of late antiquity, and was for decades the most prominent British scholar in this field.
-He was particularly interested in the relations between Ancient Rome and "barbarian" peoples such as the Huns and Visigoths, and has been credited with revitalizing English-language scholarship on the history of early Germanic peoples.
-Thompson's works on these subjects have been highly influential.
+He was particularly interested in the relations between Ancient Rome and "barbarian" peoples such as the Huns and Visigoths, and has been credited with revitalising English-language scholarship on the history of early Germanic peoples.
+EA Thompson's works on these subjects have been highly influential.

 Early life

 Edward Arthur Thompson was born on 22 May 1914 in the town of Waterford, Ireland, to a strictly Presbyterian family.
 His father, Robert James Thompson, who was of Irish descent, was the son of a weaver and worked for the National Health Insurance.
 His mother, Margaret Murison, was of Scottish descent.
 Her parents had settled in Ireland when her father became the manager of the estate of the Earl of Ormond in County Kilkenny.
 Thompson's family moved to Dublin in 1922.
 Having graduated from The High School, Dublin, Thompson entered Trinity College, Dublin, with a sizarship, a distinction he shared with Jonathan Swift.
 He was the first of his family to enter university.
 His father had probably intended for him to become a Presbyterian minister, but Thompson would come to reject the religious puritanism of his family.
 Thompson graduated with first-class honours in classics from Trinity College in 1936, later attributing his selection of the classics as a discipline to the choice of his headmaster at The High School.
 His BLitt on the Arcadian League was supervised by H. W. Parker.

 From 1937 to 1938, Thompson was an exchange student in Berlin.
 While in Germany, being a communist himself, Thompson developed an intense dislike for Nazism.
 He claimed to have witnessed the smashing of a jeweler's shop and the beating of its proprietor by a Nazi mob.
 He said that these experiences had a major influence on his future cautious approach to the study of Germanic peoples, which was to characterize his approach to this subject.